UPES M.Tech Admissions 2026

 Subject | Difficulty Level | Important Topics |

 In the GATE exam, core subjects account for the majority of the total marks, while the General Aptitude section carries 15 marks across all subjects.
 Balance between the two is important.
-Given below some points on how to maintain balance between these two:
+Given below are some points on how to maintain a balance between these two:

 1. Core Subjects should be given preference as the majority of the exam portion comes from them.

-2. Refer the GATE Syllabus thoroughly, then cover the core subjects, as conceptual clarity is a must for scoring good marks.
+2. Refer to the GATE Syllabus thoroughly, then cover the core subjects, as conceptual clarity is a must for scoring good marks.

-3. Along with Core Subjects try to solve some general aptitude questions everyday as the General Aptitude portion is rank deciding.
+3. Along with Core Subjects, try to solve some general aptitude questions every day, as the General Aptitude portion is rank deciding.

-4. Make a time limit for General Aptitude practice as it helps to maintain consistency and practice.
+4. Make a time limit for General Aptitude practice, as it helps to maintain consistency and practice.

 Frequently Asked Questions (FAQs)